Home Top 10 Italy

 Example:

 Translation and Meaning: As easy as drinking a glass of water.
-This is a metaphor that shows how a specific action is easy or it is deemed to be easy.
-This is the equivalent of the English “easy as a piece of cake”.
+This metaphor shows how a specific action is easy or deemed easy.
+This is the equivalent of the English “easy as a piece of cake.”

 Example: